Jun 17, 2025

 Hello, I am Artem and I use AI for coding, math, reasoning and a lot of other compute-heavy tasks.
 For many kinds of uses, the usual GPT 4o does not have a pass.
 For power users, OpenAI has released some very robust AI models and it made a lot of developers, coders and advanced users very happy.
 What do I mean, exactly?

-The o3 mini, o3 mini high, and o1 pro AI models each offer a lot of performance, but they differ in it and it would be useful to compare them all!
+The o3 mini, o3 mini high, and o1 pro AI models each offer a lot of performance, but they differ in it and it is overall useful to compare them.
 My detailed article guide breaks down their major differences and I would like to help you choose the right one for your needs.

 The New Generation: o3 Models Explained